Gopesh111/Agentic-AI-LangGraph/README.md

 Autonomous agents need boundaries.
 Giving an AI access to external tools without a pause button is a major risk.

 I implemented a Human-in-the-Loop (HITL) architecture.
 The state machine pauses execution before triggering a critical action (like sending an email).
 It waits for a human to review the drafted state and explicitly approve it.
 If approved, the graph resumes and fires the tool.
 If denied, it aborts.
 This ensures we build safe and controllable systems.

+### Topic 07: Parallel Execution - Multi-tasking for Performance
+Sequential tool calling is the biggest bottleneck in agentic workflows.
+If an agent needs to perform a web search, query a database, and scan a PDF one by one, the latency becomes unacceptable for production.

+I implemented a Parallel Execution (Fan-out / Fan-in) architecture in LangGraph.
+The system now triggers multiple worker nodes simultaneously across different threads.
+Once all parallel processes resolve, an aggregator node merges the shared State and synthesizes the final output.
+This architectural shift dropped my execution time by almost 60%, moving the system from a sluggish script to a production-grade backend.

 ---